valancej/documentation/_basic/builds-and-configuration/root-level-access.md

 ## Sudo and Root On CodeShip Basic

 {% csnote info %}
-This feature is currently in a closed beta.
+Root access via sudo is currently in a closed beta.
 Please contact [support@codeship.com](mailto:support@codeship.com) to be added.
 {% endcsnote %}

 Although CodeShip Basic already has a long list of [packages installed]({{ site.baseurl }}{% link _basic/builds-and-configuration/packages.md %}), you can install most packages yourself if you find that something is missing.
 CodeShip Basic supports running commands as `sudo` giving you root-level access; with a few caveats.